About

 Nigeria is still one of about 30 countries who still operate an archaic law dating back to pre-colonial times that jails anyone that attempts suicide.
 This has long been proven to be the wrong approach to supporting anyone trying to take their lives and we need support to push for a review of this law.
 As well as changing this law, we are keen to support the Ministry of Health in developing a national suicide prevention strategy which offers a much more holistic and tested approach to suicide prevention with setup of national and state toll free crisis support platforms, but going beyond that to more structural reforms that reduce suicide incidence, with emphasis given to support for survivors of suicide attempts.

-at the moment, Nigeria is said to spend less than 3% of the total health budget on mental health.
-But what isn’t so clear is that a large chunk of that budget is spent on core processes for psychiatric facilities across the country, and none spent on promotion and prevention programmes meant to increase mental health awareness and prevent early onset psychosocial problems.
+At the moment, Nigeria is said to spend less than 3% of the total health budget on mental health.
+But what isn’t so clear is that a large chunk of that budget is spent on core processes for psychiatric facilities across the country, and none is spent on promotion and prevention programmes meant to increase mental health awareness and prevent early onset psychosocial problems.
 We are hoping to make the case for return on investment for mental health and the importance of separating a budget line in the health budget not just for core processes but for prevention, promotion and research.

 for a long time now, the conversation on drugs in Nigeria has been on the rise, with little or no action in the short or long term seen.
 We are prepared to support relevant agencies in the development of evidence based approaches to ending the scourge of substance use, dependency and abuse in Nigeria.